sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

         ls
         cd ..
         # zip the folder for layer
-        zip -r pandas-layer.zip pandas-layer/
+        zip -r pandas-layer.zip python/
-        # upload to s3 using the s3URI for the bucket
+        # upload to s3 using the s3s URI for the bucket
         aws s3 cp pandas-layer.zip s3://aws_bucket_name
         ```
     1. Add the zip file as layer to lambda function